 How To Deal With An AWOL Employee

-An employee is Absent Without Leave (AWOL) when they: fail to attend work with prior authorisation; don’t attempt to contact you to explain their absence; and don’t respond to any of your attempts to contact them.
+An AWOL employee (Absent Without Leave) is an employee who fails to attend work without prior authorisation; doesn’t attempt to contact you to explain their absence; and doesn’t respond to any of your attempts to contact them.
 They haven’t actually resigned, but you often get a gut feel that they aren’t coming back and often the rumour mill will be in over-drive regarding their intentions.

 It is not safe simply to assume that the employee has resigned and to process their resignation.
 In employment law terms, there cannot be a resignation just because there is a withdrawal of labour and a failure to contact you.
 The employee must have actually communicated an intention to resign to you.
 It is only in exceptional cases that resignation will be the proper inference to draw from this type of conduct.